SocAIty/fastSDK/README.md

-# Package is still in development.
-Leave a star to support us.

 # FastSDK: Built your SDK for any hosted service

 Ever wanted to use web APIs as if they are any other python function?